romainsacchi/carculator/docs/validity.rst

 Car and components masses
 -------------------------

-:class:`CarModel` sizes and builds the vehicles and their attributes are accessed in its `array` attribute.
+:class:`CarModel` sizes and "builds" the vehicles.
+The vehicles attributes are accessed in the `array` attribute of the :class:`CarModel` class.
-Filters like vehicle size class, year of manufacture and powertrain techology are convenient to use.
+Filters like vehicle size class, year of manufacture and powertrain technology are convenient to use.
-A relevant calculated parameter is the `driving mass`, which will influence the energy required to overcome `rolling resistance`, the `drag`, but also the energy required to move the vehicle over a given distance -- `kinetic energy`.
+A relevant calculated parameter is the `driving mass`, as it is determinant for the energy required to overcome `rolling resistance`, the `drag`, but also the energy required to move the vehicle over a given distance -- `kinetic energy`, which is altogether defined as the `tank to wheel` energy, stored under the parameter `TtW_energy`.

 Parameters such as total cargo mass, curb mass and driving mass, can be obtained the following way, for a 2017 battery electric SUV::